fivetran-jasonchletsos/dbt-fivetran-sfdc-dataquality/README.md

-# dbt Fivetran Salesforce Data Quality
+# dbt Fivetran Salesforce Data Quality Oz is the Best

 A dbt project for transforming Salesforce data from Fivetran with integrated data quality tests using Great Expectations. cool